mariaarnesson/restaurant_booking_system/README.md

 - [TimeField](https://www.geeksforgeeks.org/timefield-django-models/)

 - My codes were based on information from that site [ModelForm](https://docs.djangoproject.com/en/4.1/topics/forms/modelforms/)
+- My code to views.py were based on information from this site [Views](https://docs.djangoproject.com/en/4.2/topics/class-based-views/)
+- Moving letters on wlcome text was used from this site [Java script- welcome text](https://tobiasahlin.com/moving-letters/#16)
 ## Media:
 All pictures was taken from [Freepik](https://www.freepik.com/):
 - [Women with a cup](https://img.freepik.com/free-photo/lifestyle-portrait-elegant-young-woman-with-dark-wavy-hairstyle-trendy-makeup-fashionable-beige-pullover-coat-sitting-cafe-terrace-drinking-coffee-from-white-cup_197531-24448.jpg?size=626&ext=jpg)